hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/theory_implied_correlation.rst

 From the work **Estimation of Theory-Implied Correlation Matrices**:
 "A problem of empirical correlation matrices is that they are purely observation driven, and do not impose a structural view of the investment universe, supported by economic theory."

-Using the TIC approach allows us to include forward-looking views to the world, instead of only backward-looking views in empirical correlations matrix.
+Using the TIC approach allows us to include forward-looking views to the world, instead of only backward-looking views from the empirical correlations matrix.

 The economic theory in the algorithm is represented in terms of a tree graph.
-The tree can include any number of levels needed, each branch should have one or more leaves, some branches may include more levels than others.
+"The tree can include any number of levels needed, each branch should have one or more leaves, some branches may include more levels than others".

-An example of how the theoretical structure can be used is the MSCI's Global Industry Classification Standard (GICS) for investments.
+An example of how the theoretical structure can be used is the `MSCI's Global Industry Classification Standard (GICS) <https://www.msci.com/gics>`_ for investments.
 Using this structure, each stock can be classified using four levels of depth.

-To use a tree as the input to the algorithm, it should have the bottom-up order of the columns, where the leftmost column is corresponding to terminal leaves and the rightmost columns corresponding to the tree's root.
+To use a tree as the input to the algorithm, it should have the "bottom-up order of the columns, where the leftmost column is corresponding to terminal leaves and the rightmost columns corresponding to the tree's root".
 An  example of a tree graph according to the GICS:

 +---------------+----------------+-----------+-----------------+---------+
 | Ticker        | Sub-Industry   | Industry  | Industry Group  | Sector  |